Updated May 8, 2023

 Wear an Upbeat Mood

-This valuable tip can dramatically transform the way you present yourself, coz you mood tangibly alters the self-image you carry.
+This valuable tip can dramatically transform how you present yourself because your mood tangibly alters your self-image.

 - When we get something we desire, we feel elated